Diary of Robert Russell Walker, 1941-1945 - Part 4

 down and over the top of the car having the same effect

-as the framework on trunks.
+as the framework on trucks.

 Use is made of all captured trucks and tractors but